ibm-cloud-docs/cloud-object-storage/basics/static-websites-options.md

 There are many possible paths to take when building static websites with {{site.data.keyword.cos_full}}.
 The ability to serve static content over the web demonstrates one capability of using {{site.data.keyword.cos_short}}.
 {: shortdesc}

-This material represents work in progress and should not be considered final.
-{: important}

 Modern web development requires modern tools and secure infrastructure.
 Static websites represent the latest developments in high-availability, SEO improvement, and increased security.
 While covering every available option is beyond the scope of this hands-on overview, the ease of serving static content on {{site.data.keyword.cos_full_notm}} allows for many possible strategies.

 ## Before you start